gcallah/MiscWriting/Gorgias/gorgias.md

 So what wins out in the "marketplace of ideas" is whatever ideas bolster the self image of the people in that marketplace, not whichever ideas are true or best.

-"That is because the love of demos in your soul, Callicles, is putting up resistance to my argument" 115
+And seeking popularity in that marketplace can itself make one resistant to truth: "That is because the love of demos in your soul, Callicles, is putting up resistance to my argument" 115

  128: pandering

-Accepting Plato's case here does not yield any simple conclusion about freedom of speech.
-Restricting it, of course, as its own problems, such as allowing a repressive regime to silence, political opponents.
-But it does mean that we can not rely on the fictitious "marketplace of ideas" to move people towards the truth.
+Although engaging in online discussions today may often be vexing, it might be a relief to know that the problems we face are not unique to our age, and that Socrates offered us a guide for how to cope with them 2400 years ago.